bar181/openai-agents/tutorials/module2/tutorial.md

 ---

-## Tips for Effective Learning
+## Best Practices for Learning

-- **Incremental Changes:** Make small, frequent changes and test each step thoroughly.
+- **Make Small Changes:** Incremental updates make debugging simpler.
-- **Frequent Reviews:** Regularly revisit `/docs` files to confirm your implementation aligns with intended structure.
+- **Review Often:** Regularly check `/docs` files for alignment.
-- **Utilize AI Assistance:** Leverage AI code-writing tools by providing these module files as references.
+- **Leverage AI Tools:** Use AI-powered coding tools to streamline your work.

 ---

-## Wrapping Up
+## Next Steps

-Great job completing Module 2!
-You've significantly expanded your understanding of agent complexity, code structure, API integration, and testing.

-Module 3 will further deepen your skills with more complex agent workflows and functionalities, preparing you for real-world agent development.

-Thank you, and keep building amazing agents!
+Congratulations on completing Module 2!
+You're now capable of developing engaging storytelling agents, structuring clear codebases, and implementing rigorous testing.
+Module 3 will take your skills even further into the world of complex agent systems and advanced integrations.

+Keep innovating, and see you in the next module!

-*Instructor: Bradley Ross – Agentics Engineer and Technical Lead, CS50 Teaching Fellow*
+*Instructor: Bradley Ross – Agentics Engineer and Technical Lead, Director @ Agentics Foundation*